-Each campus/college/unit at the University is afforded flexibility in how merit increases are awarded.
-However, the following steps should be taken to ensure a solid foundation for your area's merit increase planning.
-Please work with your campus/college/unit senior leadership team to address the following pre-work:
+Each campus, college, or unit at the University has flexibility in how merit increases are awarded.
+However, you should take the following steps to ensure a solid foundation for your area's merit increase planning.
+Please work with your campus, college, or unit's senior leadership team to address the following pre-work:

 Step 1 Review and update your performance review tool to ensure it will: Effectively measure the behaviors and work outcomes you wish to reward Provide information and/or ratings you will need to differentiate low from high performance Step 2 Clearly identify the group of employees whose performance will be compared.
-Will performance of all employees within a campus/college/unit be compared?
-Will smaller groups be used for comparison within the campus/college/unit?
-Step 3 Determine how much money you have for each merit comparison grouping as calculated by, or with direction from, the chief financial manager of each campus/college/unit (RRC).
-The amount of increases you award cannot exceed 3.85% of the total base salaries of eligible faculty and staff within a unit.
-If a campus/college/support unit (Resource Responsibility Center-RRC) believes there is a compelling business need to provide a merit pool greater than or less than 3.85%, the campus/college/support unit must submit written justification by May 13, 2022, to Provost Rachel Croson and OHR Vice President Ken Horstman.
-Any proposal to reduce the average merit pool below 3.85% should be grounded in data reflecting how salaries in the unit meet or exceed relevant market comparisons.
+Will performance of all employees in a campus, college, or unit be compared?
+Will smaller groups be used for comparison within the campus, college, or unit?
+Step 3 Determine how much money you have for each merit comparison grouping as calculated by, or with direction from, the chief financial manager of each campus, college, or unit (RRC).
+The increases you award cannot exceed 3.75% of the total base salaries of eligible faculty and staff.
+If a campus, college, or unit (RRC) believes it has a compelling business need to provide a merit pool greater than or less than 3.75%, it must submit written justification by May 19, 2023, to Provost Rachel Croson and OHR Vice President Ken Horstman.
+Any proposal to reduce the average merit pool below 3.75% should be grounded in data reflecting how salaries in the unit meet or exceed relevant market comparisons.
 The Provost and OHRVP will consult together and with the Finance and Operations Office as necessary on any review of written justifications.
-Campuses, colleges, and academic and non-academic units should submit written justifications to provost@umn.edu and ohrvp@umn.edu.
+Submit written justifications to provost@umn.edu and ohrvp@umn.edu .
 Step 4 Select the approach you will use to award performance-based increases.
-See next section on "Selecting Your Design Option" for sample models.
+See the next section on "Selecting Your Design Option" for sample models.

 Step 5 Agree on how you and senior leaders in your unit will conduct a joint review to calibrate performance ratings, ensure legal compliance, and adhere to University policies and guidelines.

 Note Regarding Employees Paid Over Range Maximum: Employees who are paid above their salary range maximum must receive their annual increase in the form of a lump sum payment, rather than applied to their base salary.
-In situations in which an employee will be paid over the range maximum after receiving their merit increase, the employee can have the merit increase applied to their base until the point their salary reaches the range maximum.
-Any further portion of the merit increase must be awarded as a lump sum increase.
+In situations in which an employee will be paid over the range maximum after receiving their merit increase, the employee may have the merit increase applied to their base until the point their salary reaches the range maximum.
+The rest of the merit increase must be awarded as a lump sum increase.